CyberNinja132/ScientificCalc/README.md

 # ScientificCalc

-for multiplication use * (asteriks) for base and power us x^y it follows strickly BODMAS RULE
+for multiplication use * (asteriks) for base and power use x^y it follows strickly BODMAS RULE